Celtic's Player Trading Strategy Examined

 Deep dive into the figures behind Celtic's recent history in the transfer market

 After Celtic’s failed bid to complete 10-in-a-row in season 2020/2021, when instead Rangers completed an invincible league season, conceding a British record low of 13 league goals in the process, something had to change at Celtic Park.
+Out of nowhere, there appeared to be a monumental gap between them and Rangers, that the fans simply would not tolerate.

 After months of pursuing the then out of work former Bournemouth manager Eddie Howe, Celtic eventually took what was viewed at the time as a ‘gamble’ on a largely unknown quantity in Ange Postecoglou, joining Celtic from Yokohama F. Marinos.